rcosteira79/AndroidMultiModuleCleanArchTemplate/README.md

 2. buildSrc: Module used by Gradle to manage dependencies;
 3. core: Module with common code;
 4. Logging: Module responsible for managing the logging system and Crashlytics;
-5. recyclerviewexample: Module that demonstrates a recycler view implementation with Architecture Components, Coroutines and Retrofit
+5. recyclerviewexample: Module that demonstrates a recycler view implementation with Architecture Components, Coroutines and Retrofit.
+Mainly used for my ["How not to use sealed classes and livedata for state management" article](https://ricardocosteira.com/how-not-to-use-sealed-classes-and-livedata-for-state-management)
+6. rxjavatocoroutines: Module that showcases usage of coroutines library - coroutines, Flow and Channels - and RxJava counterparts.
+Mainly used for my ["Going with the Flow: From RxJava to Coroutines" article series](https://ricardocosteira.com/going-with-the-flow-rxjava-to-coroutines-part-1)

 ## In progress

-- recyclerviewexample module
+- rxjavatocoroutines module

-## Todo as soon as I have the time :) (in order):

-- Add template module with navigation logic to any existent example modules

 ## License